Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: INTRODUCTION

 Quantum critical system is an ideal platform to probe emergent SUSY.
-Lee \cite{Lee07} considered a lattice model that describes the interaction between massless Dirac fermion and massless scalar boson.
-After making renormalization group (RG) analysis, Lee \cite{Lee07} argued that this model system flows to a stable infrared fixed point that respects an effective low-energy SUSY.
-Here the scalar boson is a Copper pair \cite{Lee07}.
-Grover \emph{et al.} \cite{Grover14} suggested that SUSY emerges naturally at the quantum critical point (QCP) between semimetal (SM) phase and uniform superconducting (SC) phase on the surface of three-dimensional (3D) topological insulator.
-The fermion is gapless in SM phase and gapped in SC phase.
-The boson, i.e., the SC order parameter, is gapped in SM phase.
-Both fermion and boson are gapless (massless) at the QCP.
-Based on RG result, Grover \emph{et al.} \cite{Grover14} concluded that the system respects a space-time SUSY upon approaching the QCP.
-An attractive feature of this proposal is that SUSY is realized by tuning only one parameter.
-Ponte and Lee \cite{Ponte14} also proposed to observe emergent SUSY at the SC QCP on the surface of 3D topological insulator.
-Moreover, SUSY was predicted to emerge as Dirac/Weyl SM undergoes transition to a pair-density-wave (PDW) state \cite{Jian15, Jian17}.
+A prominent example is the quantum critical point (QCP) between Dirac semimetal (SM) phase and uniform superconducting (SC) phase on the surface of three-dimensional (3D) topological insulator \cite{Grover14}.
+The Dirac fermion is massless (gapless) in the SM phase due to the peculiar electronic structure, and becomes massive (gapped) in the SC phase due to Cooper pairing.
+The SC order parameter can be described by a composite boson, which is massive (gapped) in the SM phase.
+As the system is tuned to exactly the QCP, both the fermion and boson are strictly massless.
+Renormalization group (RG) analysis \cite{Lee07, Grover14} argued that the model of such a QCP flows to a stable infrared fixed point that respects an effective space-time SUSY at low energies.
+An attractive feature of this proposal is that SUSY is realized by tuning one single parameter, which is technically more feasible than previously studied models.
+SUSY was also predicted to emerge when a Dirac/Weyl SM undergoes quantum phase transition to the pair-density-wave (PDW) state \cite{Jian15, Jian17}.
 A universal characteristic of these models is that the boson arises from some sort of fermion pairing.